mcschoo/mcschoo/README.md

 ## 🛫 What I'm Up To:
 #### 💠 Coding SOX prediction algorithms and SPI/CAN communication protocols for a Distributed Architecture BMS with CU-ICAR, Stellantis, and the US DoE
-#### 💠 Both front end and back end development for the Clemson chapter of Theta Tau's website
+#### 💠 Front end development for the Clemson chapter of Theta Tau's website
 #### 💠 Collection and quantification of Herpetology and Acquatic DNA with Clemson's Department of Genetics and Biochemistry
 #### 💠 Personal projects centered around social media app development